How to Be a Better Defender in Soccer

 It’s also important to stay aware of the attacker’s movements and be able to react quickly.
 This means keeping your head up and your eyes on the ball, while also being aware of the attacker’s body language.

 I see so many defenders get “tricked” by the offensive player’s upper body movements.
-Always look from the waist-down.
+Always look from the waist down.
+Get the offense to make the first move then attack when they are most vulnerable.

 Slide tackling is a high-risk, high-reward move that can be incredibly effective if executed correctly.